Sha-Lab/FEAT/README.md

     $ python train_matchnet.py (or python train_protonet.py)

----
 PS.
-The train_xxx.py scripts will evaluate the model with best validation accuracy at last.
+The train_xxx.py scripts will evaluate the model with best validation accuracy at the end.
----

 ## .bib citation
 If this repo helps in your work, please cite the following paper: